Traditional Style

 How do I make a warranty claim for my Danze faucet?

 All Danze faucets come with a lifetime limited warranty on non-electric parts, and a five-year warranty on all electric components.
-To make a warranty claim on your Danze faucet, contact their technical support staff at 1-888-328-2383.

 What are the proper flushing procedures for a new faucet?

 When you install a new bathroom or kitchen faucet, it's a good idea to flush the water lines from any debris that may have gotten in the line during installation.
-This is an easy task that requires removing the aerator from the nozzle and running the water.
-This video from Home Depot can show you how.

 What is the price range of these models on our list?